League Cup Draws now available for 2018

 (a) Office Bearers

-The President and Vice-President shall occupy their respective offices for a period of 1 year.
-The then existing Vice-President shall be appointed President and a Vice-President together with the other Office Bearers shall be elected at each Annual General Meeting.
+The President, Senior Vice-President and Junior Vice-President shall occupy their respective offices for a period of 1 year.
+The then existing Senior Vice-President shall be appointed President, the then existing Junior Vice-President shall be appointed Senior Vice-President and a Junior Vice-President together with the other Office Bearers shall be elected at each Annual General Meeting.

 The Office Bearers shall be ex-officio members, with voting powers, of all committees except the Selection Committee.
-The retiring President shall be an ex-officio member of all committees except the Selection Committee for two years after his retirement.
+The retiring President shall be an ex-officio member of all committees except the Selection Committee for one year after his retirement.

 ROTA OF CLUBS